BSN-Spartan/NC-PolygonEdge/README.md

-#### Node Signature
+### Node Signature

-After executing the above commands，you will get the following information.
-Please submit it to the locally installed Data Center Management System when registering the node .
+After executing the above commands, you will get the following information.
+Please submit it to the locally installed Data Center System when registering the node.

 ```
 {